JaminHLO/note-taker/README.md

 ## Tests

 The Project may tested running 'node server.js'and then opening <http://localhost:3001> in any browser.
-Please see the Demonstration Video above for a walkthrough.
+The live site is available at: <https://morning-tor-25531.herokuapp.com/>.

 ## Questions